Blazemeter/taurus/docs/ExecutionSettings.md

 or simply `bzt tests/jmx/dummy.jmx`

+TODO: explain how multi-thread group will accept concurrency with maintained proportion

 #### JMeter Properties
 There are two places to specify JMeter properties: global at module-level and local at scenario-level.
 Scenario properties are merged into global properties and resulting set comes as input for JMeter, see corresponding `.properties` file in artifacts.